 Nature of Hazards.
-Potential terrorist acts against chemical facilities might be classified roughly into two categories: direct attacks on facilities or chemicals on site, or covert use of business contacts, facilities, and materials (e.g., letterhead, telephones, computers, etc.) to gain access to materials.
+Potential terrorist acts against chemical facilities might be classified roughly into two categories: direct attacks on facilities or chemicals on site, or efforts to use business contacts, facilities, and materials (e.g., letterhead, telephones, computers, etc.) to gain access to potentially harmful materials.
 In either case, terrorists may be employees (saboteurs) or outsiders, acting alone or in collaboration with others.
 In the case of a direct attack, traditional or nontraditional weapons may be employed, including explosives, incendiary devices, firearms, airplanes, computer programs, or weapons of mass destruction (nuclear, radiological, chemical, or biological).